 Adopting enerjyhub as an every-day way of working allows supplier sites to be fully connected, competent, capable and compliant ahead of supplier sourcing, which allows for programme and application readiness and streamlines the previous inefficient and manual process for suppliers.

 - Maintain your competence and connection with JLR continuously ahead of being sourced

 - Select your own users, removing validation issues

 - Utilise ‘Knowledge Base’ for the latest information on programme and application updates

-- Manage your issues within ‘Manage my Case’ a centralised support hub
+- Manage your issues quickly and effectively within a centralised support hub

 - Latest application versions centrally shared with the ability for you to download